aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.cpio/cpioarchive/cpioarchive/_index.md

 ## CpioArchive(Stream) {#constructor_1}

-Initializes a new instance of the [`CpioArchive`](../) class and composes entries list can be extracted from the archive.
+Initializes a new instance of the [`CpioArchive`](../) class and composes an entry list can be extracted from the archive.

 ```csharp
 public CpioArchive(Stream sourceStream)